Induction for representations of coideal doubles, with an application to quantum $SL(2,\mathbb{R})$: Induction

 \begin{Prop} We have $H$ and $\mcI$ isomorphic in ${}_H\mathrm{YD}^H$ if and only if $(H,\Delta_H)$ is of Kac type, i.e.\ $\Phi_H$ is tracial. \end{Prop} \begin{proof} The restricted dual $\mcI$ of $H$ is isomorphic to $H$ as a vector space via

 Under this isomorphism, the left $\mcI$-module structure on $\mcI$ is simply the one associated to $H$ as a right $H$-comodule under $\Delta_H$.
-On the other hand, the left $H$-module structure gets transported to
+On the other hand, the left $H$-module structure gets transported to\footnote{Note that the modular element arises in this setting as a passage from $S_H$ to $S_H^{-1}$, by means of \eqref{EqPropAntipod}.}

 If now $(H,\rhd,\Delta_H)$ and $(H,\rhdb,\Delta_H)$ are isomorphic as objects in ${}_H\mathrm{YD}^H$, they are in particular isomorphic as $H$-comodules.
 But any such isomorphism must be of the form

 for some invertible element $g \in \msI= \Lin_{\C}(H,\C)$.
 In particular, $\tau(1_H,g)\neq0$, so we assume $\tau(1_H,g)= 1$.